 Meet the Team

 Jade is a Brixham-local, a Dartington graduate and holds an MA in Applied Theatre from the University of Exeter.
 Jade also works for Theatre Royal Plymouth.
-Jade co-parents the Participation & Progression strands of our work, which includes our participatory groups and Foot in the Door mentorship scheme.
+Jade is one of the 3 Doorstep Arts Co-Parents, looking after the core strands of our work & strategic direction.
+She leads the Platform strand.

 Erin is a Paignton-based director, writer and educator with a PhD in Applied Theatre.
 She lectures at the University of Exeter drama department & in the Graduate School of Education.
-Erin co-parents the Stories from Scratch strand of our work, which includes mentorship of young emerging artists & facilitators.
+Erin is one of the 3 Doorstep Arts Co-Parents, looking after the core strands of our work & strategic direction.
+She leads the Open Doors strand.

 Co-Parent & Lead Artist

-Polly is the musical theatre specialist for Doorstep, serving as the coordinator and Lead Artist for all of the DAS (Studio Courses).
+Polly is the musical theatre specialist for Doorstep, serving as the Lead Artist for all of the DAS (Studio Courses).
 She lectured at NW Kent College, and is a Dartington graduate, where she specialised in Balinese puppetry and dance.
-Polly co-parents the Open Doors outreach programme, focusing on primary schools.
+Polly is one of the 3 Doorstep Arts Co-Parents, looking after the core strands of our work & strategic direction.
+She leads the Participation strand.

-Mair coordinates our Platform strand of work, which includes producing the Doorstep Theatre Festival, as well as co-parenting our Stories from Scratch strand alongside Erin.
-She also takes a lead on all production-focused mentorship for young emerging artists and technicians, including support for interns.
+Mair coordinates the practical and technical elements of our Platform and Stories from Scratch strand of work, which includes producing the Doorstep Theatre events.
+She also takes a lead on mentorship for young emerging artists and technicians, including support for interns.

 Administration & Finance